The Luxury Fashion Worth Investing In This Year, According To Resale Experts

 Saint Laurent Oversized Blazer

 “A timeless piece that fits into both the quiet luxury and re-emerging ‘80s silhouette.
-It's a favorite of mine.” — Samina Virk, North America CEO of Vestiaire Collective
+It's a favourite of mine.” — Samina Virk, North America CEO of Vestiaire Collective.

 Louis Vuitton Monogram Denim Bag